Sonically Graded Tonewoods

-Density: Only boards with a density between the range of 350 kg/m2 to 500 kg/m2 are accepted.
+Density: Only boards with a density between 350 kg/m2 and 500 kg/m2 are accepted.

-Stiffness(MOE): Stiffness is immensely important to the performance of a soundboard, yet it proves the hardest to model.
-As the density of a soundboard increases so does its average stiffness.
+Stiffness(MOE): Stiffness is immensely important to the performance of a soundboard, yet it proves the difficult to model.
+In general, as the density of a soundboard increases, so does its stiffness.
 Each test we perform evaluates stiffness at the given density of that unique board.
 To meet the sonic grade, the measured stiffness must fall within +/- 10% of the average stiffness.